carla-simulator/carla/Docs/how_to_build_on_windows.md

 - Protobuf 3.3.2

 <h3>Building Boost for CARLA</h3>
-Follow the official documentatio to compile boost.
+Follow the official documentation to compile boost.
 Put the generated binaries in `Util/Build/boost-install`:

 ```c